devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 ---
 layout: post
 title: Simple wordcloud to understand Malaysian COVID19 tweet
-published: false
 ---
 This simple project is to explore the value of word cloud plot.
-I am exploring COVID19 twitter tweets that belongs to Malaysian.
+I am exploring COVID19 twitter tweets that belong to Malaysians.

 Full dataset:
 - [Coronavirus (covid19) Tweets](https://www.kaggle.com/smid80/coronavirus-covid19-tweets)

 The original dataset combines tweets from other countries.
-I have filter the tweets based on county_code = 'MY'.
-This produce 4785 lines of tweets to play with.
-I only take few meaningful columns which are tweet, retweet_count, favourites_count, created_at, and lang.
+I have filtered the tweets based on county_code = 'MY'.
+The result produce 4785 lines of tweets to explore.
+I only take a few meaningful columns, which are tweet, retweet_count, favourites_count, created_at, and lang.

 ## Exploring raw dataset
 ```